 3.1 How do recursive servers choose which root server to query, and which root server identity should my recursive server prefer?

-It is probably best to let your recursive software do its job as designed, rather than trying to influence it to prefer or avoid particular servers.
+It is probably more reliable to let your recursive software do its job as designed, rather than trying to influence it to prefer or avoid particular servers.

 3.2 We know the DNS works on UDP 53, can you explain when DNS works on TCP 53?

 Almost all DNS clients utilize UDP transport by default for queries.
 However, there are some situations when TCP needs to be used instead.

-Perhaps the most common use of TCP happens when a UDP response is truncated.
+The most common use of TCP happens when a UDP response is truncated.
 Such truncation occurs when a server's response is too large to fit in a single UDP message.
 This depends on the client's advertised UDP buffer size, and any response size limits that the server may place on itself.
 When a client receives a response with the truncated bit set, the DNS protocol says that it should retry the query over TCP to get the full response.